 Using the MA for trading stocks

-Based on the fact that the charts of stocks do not differ much from those of currency pairs or cryptocurrencies, you can use the indicator without significant limitations.
+Based on the fact that the charts of stocks do not differ much from those of currency pairs, you can use the indicator without significant limitations.
 Market players say that “bears live under the MA200 and the bulls – above it”.
 This means that, in the long run, the indicator speaks about the continuation of the current trend.

 There are several options of trading by the indicator: